asyrafjamil/NodeJS-Authentication-App-JWT/README.md

 # Node.js Authentication and CRUD API
 Node.js Authentication and CRUD API with Email Verification, Password Reset Using JWT, Passport.js and Nodemailer

+## Requirements
+1. Get MongoDB and connect to the database.
+2. Install all the packages by entering command "npm install"
+3. Enter "yarn init" and start the server by entering "yarn start"
+4. You're good to go!

 ## Testing
 Use <a href="https://www.getpostman.com" target="_blank">Postman</a> to test.<br/>
 Postman Environment is provided at the repository.